-Narrative Night Honorees:
+Narrative Night Honorees and Speakers:

 Carol Edgarian is cofounder and editor of Narrative.
 Her novels include the New York Times–bestselling Three Stages of Amazement and the international bestseller Rise the Euphrates.
 Her essays, articles, and interviews have appeared in the Wall Street Journal, W, NPR, and elsewhere.
 Edgarian is coeditor (with Tom Jenks) of a popular collection drawn from great writers’ diaries, The Writer’s Life: Intimate Thoughts on Work, Love, Inspiration, and Fame from the Diaries of the World’s Great Writers.

 Tom Jenks is cofounder and editor of Narrative.
 He is a former fiction editor of Esquire, literary editor of Gentlemen’s Quarterly, and senior editor at Scribner, where he edited to great acclaim Hemingway’s posthumously published novel The Garden of Eden.
 With Raymond Carver, Jenks edited American Short Story Masterpieces, an anthology widely used in college and university classes for the past thirty years.
 He is the author of A Poetics of Fiction: Six Chapters on the Art of Imaginative Prose.
 His work has appeared in Harper’s, Ploughshares, Vanity Fair, Esquire, The American Scholar, and elsewhere.